Mörby centrum

 Mörby centrum is a shopping mall in the municipality of Danderyd north of Stockholm.
 It is also the name of a station of the Stockholm Metro accessed from the shopping mall.
 Mörby Centrum was built in 1961 by the architects Fors & Son and has since then been expanded in several steps.
 It was converted into an indoor shopping mall in 1977.

+In May 2026 it was announced Mörby Centrum would change its name to Danderyds Centrum.